realrajaryan/peg-solitaire/README.md

 ## `public static int[] readValidMove(Scanner in, char[][] board)`

-This method is used to read in and validate each part of a user�s move choice: the row and column that they wish to move a peg from, and the direction that they would like to move/jump that peg in.
-When the player�s row, column, and direction selection does not represent a valid move, your program should report that their choice does not constitute a legal move before giving them another chance to enter a different move.
+This method is used to read in and validate each part of a user's move choice: the row and column that they wish to move a peg from, and the direction that they would like to move/jump that peg in.
+When the player's row, column, and direction selection does not represent a valid move, your program should report that their choice does not constitute a legal move before giving them another chance to enter a different move.
 They should be given as many chances as necessary to enter a legal move.
-The array of three integers that this method returns will contain: the user�s choice of column as the first integer, their choice of row as the second integer, and their choice of direction as the third.
+The array of three integers that this method returns will contain: the user's choice of column as the first integer, their choice of row as the second integer, and their choice of direction as the third.

  * **Parameters:**
    * `in` — - user input from standard in is ready through this.